ClementPerroud/Gym-Trading-Env/README.md

 df.drop_duplicates(inplace=True)
 ```
 **1.1 (Optional) Download data** : The package provides an easy way to download data (works with CCTX and uses asyncio for FAST download) :

+Indeed, data is KING.
+To train RL Agent, you will need a big amount of good quality data.
 ```python
 from gym_trading_env.downloader import download import datetime